unnamedd/biblioteca-opds/docs/troubleshooting.md

 `r: friends` opens the library to everyone.
 Think twice with Funnel on: that means the public internet, and Funnel hostnames are published to Certificate Transparency logs, so the address is discoverable rather than secret.

+## A wallpaper does not show up on the reader

+Wallpapers are a separate feed.
+Check, in order:

+1. **Is it in the right place?** They live in `WALLPAPERS_DIR` (`/srv/wallpapers`), not in the books folder.
+Upload at `/<MANAGER_ENDPOINT>/wallpapers/`.
+2. **Is the format listed?** `WALLPAPERS_EXTS` defaults to `bmp,pxc`.
+A `.png` is stored but deliberately not listed — the reader cannot open a standalone PNG, so an entry for it would only fail when tapped.
+Convert it first.
+3. **Did you add the second OPDS server?** The books feed will never show wallpapers; that is the point.
+The reader needs its own entry pointing at `/<WALLPAPERS_ENDPOINT>/?opds`.
+4. **Are the dimensions right?** 480×800 on the X4, 528×792 on the X3.
+A
+   wrong-sized BMP may open but look wrong as a sleep screen.
+5. **Is the feature on?** `WALLPAPERS_ENABLED=0` renders neither volume, and `/<WALLPAPERS_ENDPOINT>/` returns 404.

+To set one: open it in **Browse Files** on the reader and choose "set as sleep screen" from the image viewer.
+It does not have to be in `/.sleep`.

 ## No cover images in the catalogue